Sazan Island Resort

-Sazan Island Resort is a proposed luxury tourism development project located on Sazan Island, Albania.
-Backed by American investor Jared Kushner, the project is valued at approximately €1.4 billion and is expected to transform a decommissioned military island into a high-end eco-resort.
+Sazan Island is the target of an unpopular proposed luxury tourism development project located on Sazan Island, in the protected coastal area of Zvërnec (near Vlorë), Albania.
+Backed by American investor, United States special envoy, and US president Donald Trump's son-in-law Jared Kushner, the project is valued at approximately €1.4 billion and is expected to transform the decommissioned military island into a high-end eco-resort.
+In the coastal protected area, characterized by ecologically sensitive lagoons and swamps, the plan provides for an investment of approximately $4.7 billion.
+Many Albanians have been protesting against the development, in a series of protests known as the Flamingo Revolution.